-Interior lighting: Modern LED lighting provides many advantages over traditional filament-based sources – significantly reduced power consumption, increased reliability, reduction in radiated heat and attractive ambient effects.
+Modern LED lighting provides many advantages over traditional filament-based sources – significantly reduced power consumption, increased reliability, reduction in radiated heat and attractive ambient effects.

 The single most influential driver is the opportunity to save hundreds of amp hours.
 As a recent example, the entire Hella marine LED lighting system specified for a Maritimo 73 draws less than seven amps.

 To light the same interior with conventional halogen lamps would have totalled over 62 amps, and there was an added reduction in cable size and weight.
 Each lamp consumes less than 0.8W yet produces the equivalent light output of a 10W halogen lamp.

 LEDs don’t have filaments to break but do require precise current regulation and voltage protection to provide long-term reliability.

 Colour ‘temperature’ has been a stumbling block for LED until recently.
 They had a reputation for appearing ‘cold’ and ‘blue’ due to their phosphorous coating heritage, but today’s lights can rival incandescent light sources for ambience.